 Are you allowed to take any of the ensembles for 0 credit?

-Yes, some of the ensembles allow a 0-credit option at the ensemble director’s discretion.
+Yes, most of the ensembles allow a 0-credit option at the ensemble director’s discretion.
 Please speak with your ensemble director first before taking this option.

 How many ensembles are offered at ISU?

 Aside from the three wind bands (Wind Orchestra, Wind Symphony, Concert Band) and the two athletic bands (Marching Sycamores, Sycamore Basketball Band), the School of Music also offers a Jazz Ensemble, a Symphony Orchestra, numerous Choirs, and many smaller chamber music ensembles.